 A Kangal is large and strong, and as such, these dogs tend to have slightly longer lifespans than smaller dogs.

 You can expect that these faithful friends will be a beloved family member for quite some time, and will remain active long into their senior years.
 Kangal dogs, male and female, live between 12 and 15 years.

 Intelligence, Temperament and Personality Traits of the Kangal

-Kangals are easy to train, but tend to be stubborn and set in their ways once they’ve locked their mind into an idea of how things should be.
+Kangals are easy to train but tend to be stubborn and set in their ways once they’ve locked their minds into an idea of how things should be.
 You know that old adage about old dogs and new tricks.

 However, a Kangal is unwaveringly loyal to his or her family and flock.
 You’ll find few dogs more capable as sheepdogs or guard dogs, especially on large plots of land.

 In your Kangal’s younger years though, he or she might get a bit ambitious in exploring the boundaries of his or her province – or in other words, when seeing a fence marking the boundary of the land they are guarding, they might try to leap over it and see what lies beyond.

 Kangal dogs are very large, and they bring very large appetites to match.
 This is something you definitely must be ready to make the most of your life with a Kangal dog.